spacepy/spacepy/README.md

  - ffnet
  - NASA CDF

-For complete installation SpacePy also requires C and Fortran compilers.
+For complete installation, excepting pre-built Windows binaries, SpacePy also requires C and Fortran compilers.
 We test with GCC compilers but try to maintain support for all major compilers.

 #### NASA CDF
 If you wish to use CDF files, download and install the NASA CDF library.
 The default installation directory is recommended to help SpacePy find the library.
 Get the package from [https://cdf.gsfc.nasa.gov/html/sw_and_docs.html](https://cdf.gsfc.nasa.gov/html/sw_and_docs.html)